Andrew Mayne

-Andrew Mayne is a novelist, inventor, magician, and science communicator for OpenAI.
+Andrew Mayne is a novelist, inventor, magician, original prompt engineer and science communicator for OpenAI and contributor to GPT-4 for novel capability discovery.
 He is a three-time Thriller Award finalist and an Edgar finalist for his novel Black Fall.
 In 2019, he swam alongside great white sharks using an underwater stealth suit in the Discovery Channel Shark Week special Andrew Mayne: Ghost Diver.
 Having written and produced over fifty books, DVDs, and manuscripts on magic, he was described in 2010 as one of the most prolific magic creators of the 2000s.
 He is also the publisher of iTricks.com and the host of the Weird Things podcast.
-His magic includes illusions such as shrinking his body to two feet tall and drinking liquid nitrogen.
 In 2021, Mayne became the Science Communicator for OpenAI.

 Fiction Author

-Andrew Mayne has published over sixteen novels.
-His novel The Naturalist spent eight weeks at the top of the Amazon best sellers list.
+Andrew Mayne has published over twenty novels.